-This EAP establishes the procedures to be employed by IRWD personnel to ensure the safety of life and property at and downstream of Syphon Canyon Dam.
-The dam does not have an on-site dam keeper, but the water level in the reservoir is remotely monitored and IRWD water operations staff conduct daily visual inspections of the dam and appurtenances.
+This EAP establishes the procedures to be employed by IRWD personnel to ensure the safety of life and property at and downstream of Rattlesnake Canyon Dam.
+There is a dam keeper on site who is generally there on nights and weekends.
+The dam is unattended during business days, but the water level in the reservoir is remotely monitored and IRWD water operations staff conduct daily visual inspections of the dam and appurtenances.
 IRWD has a dam safety program which regularly monitors and inspects features of the dam to detect problems.
 This program includes:

-- Monitoring of reservoir data in a SCADA system with alarms/alerts - Visual inspection of the dam on a daily basis - Measurement of seepage at a toe drain on a weekly basis.
-Seepage data are compared to historical data to assess trends and detect anomalies. - Measurement of water levels at 12 piezometers.
-Measurements are compared to historical data to assess trends and detect anomalies. - Semi-annual inspections by IRWD staff - Annual inspections by DSOD
+- Monitoring of reservoir data in a SCADA system with alarms/alerts. - Routine visual inspection of the dam. - Annual surveys of survey monuments.
+Measurements are compared to historical data to assess trends and detect anomalies. - Measurement of water levels on a monthly basis.
+Measurements are compared to historical data to assess trends and detect anomalies. - Measurement of subdrain flows on a monthly basis.
+Subdrain flow data are compared to historical data to assess trends and detect anomalies.